RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: data-state="history" data-background-video="../video/Science in Action-IEFRtz68m-8-background.mp4" data-background-video-loop data-audio-advance="-1" -->
 ## 1960 <!-- .element: class="year" -->
-## Mutli-layer neural net
+## Multi-layer neural net
 ### Bernard Widrow and Tedd Hoff

-[Bernard Widrow](https://en.wikipedia.org/wiki/Bernard_Widrow) an American professor of electrical engineering and his grad student [Tedd Hoff](https://en.wikipedia.org/wiki/Marcian_Hoff), later one of the invetors of the microprocessor, created the [MADALINE](https://en.wikipedia.org/wiki/ADALINE) system a 1000-weight trainable multi-layered neural networks using memistors.
-Initially not capable of training the middle layers it was improved in 1988 to do so.
+[Bernard Widrow](https://en.wikipedia.org/wiki/Bernard_Widrow) an American professor of electrical engineering and his grad student [Tedd Hoff](https://en.wikipedia.org/wiki/Marcian_Hoff), later one of the inventors of the microprocessor, created the [MADALINE](https://en.wikipedia.org/wiki/ADALINE) system a 1000-weight trainable multi-layered neural networks using memistors.
+Initially not capable of training the middle layers, it was improved in 1988 to do so.

 <!-- .slide: data-state="history" data-background-image="../images/Perceptrons_book.jpg" data-background-position="right" data-background-size="contain" data-audio-advance="-1" -->